 - High blood pressure

 Long term, a person can expect to be able to manage symptoms with the help of a doctor and some adjustments to the medication regimen.
-A person should not stop taking prescribed opiate medication without recommendation from the doctor.
-Help for opiate addiction can improve overall health and reduce risk of relapse, overdose or complications.
+A person should not stop taking the prescribed opiate medication without a recommendation from the doctor.
+Help for opiate addiction can improve overall health and reduce the risk of relapse, overdose, or complications.
 Physical and mental health will increase and a person can feel better just knowing the addiction is being managed properly and can then focus on recovery.